Linux GPIO Programming

 Overvoltage, overcurrent, and short circuits are strictly prohibited, as any damage to the pins is irreparable.

-BIOS Requirements¶
+BIOS Requirement¶

 Switch Multiplexed Pins to GPIO Mode¶